Automatic Discovery and Description of Human Planning Strategies: Evaluating our method for discovering human planning strategies

 \section{Evaluating our method for discovering human planning strategies}

-In this section, we evaluate our method on data from an experiment that used the Mouselab-MDP paradigm to externalize planning.
-We show the strategies that were automatically discovered and list their descriptive statistics.
-We also compare the output of our method to the strategies that \citeauthor{jain2021computational} \citeyear{jain2021computational} discovered through a laborious manual inspection of the same data set.
-The first subsection focuses on each of the three steps of our method: it describes the planning experiment, the vocabulary of logical primitives and the parameters for Human-Interpret.
-The second subsection describes the strategies discovered by Human-Interpret and compares them to strategies discovered manually by \citeauthor{jain2021computational} (\citeyear{jain2021computational}).
+In this section, we evaluate the reliability our method on data from a planning externalization experiment that utilized the Mouselab-MDP paradigm.
+We measure reliability threefolds.
+First, we analyze the quality of all the strategies that Human-Interpret discovered automatically.
+Second, we measure the observational error of the final set of strategies outputted by our method with respect to strategies discovered through laborious manual inspection of the same data set.
+Third, we compare the performance of our computational method do the manual method.
+The first subsection focuses on the setup of our method: it describes the planning experiment, the vocabulary of logical primitives and the parameters for Human-Interpret.
+The second subsection numerically describes all of the discovered strategies.
+The third subsection measures the observational error of our method.
+The last subsection compares our method to the manual method.